 Sometimes percentages are used to prove the apparent level of control.
 The most famous is the 80-20 rule.
 Another example is statements like 95% of our transactions are compliant.

 These numbers can cause misperception of senior management when the overall feeling within the business is that the company is in control.
-For potential impact of such error rates, we refer to VAT throughput calculation.
+For the potential impact of such error rates, we refer to VAT throughput calculation.

-What does the following statement say about risk management
+What does the following statement say about risk management?

-Exceeding risk appetite Tackling master data can contribute to getting over 80% of your invoices VAT compliant.
+Tackling master data can contribute to getting over 80% of your invoices VAT compliant.

 If 80% of these invoices qualify as a low risk and 20% exceed the risk appetite level of the company if it goes wrong, the solution supports efficient deployment of employees, but does not support the achievement of risk management objectives.

 Note that currently I assumed that the 20% is a high risk.
-In practice, of course this should be investigated first and measured to become useful from a management perspective.
+In practice, of course, this should be investigated first and measured to become useful from a management perspective.

 Tax compliance definition (OECD)